jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 </picture>
 <p class="footnote">"American Express" data submission</p>

-THe server actually replies back with a `302` that links to [http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001](http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001), which is an *actual* American Express domain.
+The server actually replies back with a `302` that links to [http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001](http://alerts-ui-prod.americanexpress.com/IPPWeb/thankyou.do?Face=en_USHEUQS001), which is an *actual* American Express domain.

 This is hosted on `http://souzoku-roots.com/gzipdb/data.php`.
 We can see that their server lives at `203.83.243.114`, which is also registered in the British Virgin Islands.

 This domain is much older, though, and was originally registered in April of 2011.
 This is probably a master server that is used for all their scam campaigns.

-There is also an open `mysql` server running on the default port, which is potentially how the data is being downloaded periodically.

 ```
 Domain Name: souzoku-roots.com